 Limit Breaks are powerful attacks, or other handy status boosts, that can be performed once the limit bar is full.
 The limit bar is slowly filled as enemies attack the character.

 GG: Having access to powerful attacks that you could unleash when the time was right added a new element to some of the major fights.
 Cloud’s limit breaks were all great but I can’t say the same for those of Cait Sith.
-Score: B plus
+Grade: B plus

 Summons, powerful monsters you could call to aid you in battle, weren’t new to Final Fantasy VII but they definitely took the idea farther than ever before.

 ASM: All the classics, and then some new comers, summons were jaw dropping at the time due to the new graphics, but the downside was that some summons were incredibly long.
 Knights of the Round, I’m talking about you.
 Heaven forbid you put on a 4X materia and mimiced it.
 You were in for a ten minute wait.
-Score: B
+Grade: B

 GG:I love how these were a major part of the game by having them linked to a materia that you had to equip but part of me feels that they turn into a crutch for some players who may not feel the need to get the most out of the battle system.
 Still, mind-blowing at the time.
-Score: B
+Grade: B

 Mini-Games, Sidequests, and Extras